ToTypeScriptD/ToTypeScriptD/readme.md

 You can now generate [TypeScript](http://typescriptlang.org) definition (`*.d.ts`) files from either `.Net` or `.winmd` assembly files.
-Allowing you to leverage these libraries in your TypeScript/JavaScript `WinJS` or other client side software applications with all the type safety and benifits of [TypeScript](http://typescriptlang.org).
+Allowing you to leverage these libraries in your TypeScript/JavaScript `WinJS` or other client side software applications with all the type safety and benefits of [TypeScript](http://typescriptlang.org).

 ## Can you tell me why I would use this?